Jesse Cox (YouTuber): YouTube

+Web series

+From 2019-2020, Jesse Cox hosted the comedy web series The Gentlemen's Hentai Club alongside Michael Santell.
+The series was a parody commentary show which reviewed different Japanese hentai anime series in a comedic manner, beginning with La Blue Girl.
+The series ran for two seasons before ending.
+Originally hosted on Vimeo and Fakku, the series was removed from Vimeo and dropped by Fakku in 2021, leading a fan to upload the entire series to Archive.org.

 Voice acting

-Cox has voiced several video game characters such as Spriticus in Heroes of Newerth, Genji in Awesomenauts, and an ice troll named Jesse in The Witcher 3: Wild Hunt, as well as a quest-giving character in Cyberpunk 2077, named Jesse Johnson.
+Cox has voiced several video game characters such as Spriticus in Heroes of Newerth, Genji in Awesomenauts, and an ice troll named Jesse in The Witcher 3: Wild Hunt, as well as a quest-giving character in Cyberpunk 2077, named Jesse Johnson, also known as "Flaming Crotch Man."

 Podcasts

-Cox co-hosted the Co-Optional Podcast alongside his friends Brooke "Dodger" Thorne and John "TotalBiscuit" Bain (prior to his death in 2018).
+Cox co-hosted the Co-Optional Podcast alongside his friends Brooke "Dodger" Thorne and John "TotalBiscuit" Bain (prior to his passing in 2018).
 After Bain's death, the podcast was hosted by his wife, Genna Bain.
-The last episode of the podcast, Episode 257, aired on Genna Bain's Youtube channel in October 2019.
-The gaming Podcast was hosted every week, usually with a fourth special guest or occasionally their friend Eric "Crendor" Hraab.
-While the podcast's main focus was about video games, they commonly derail and discuss other topics of the day, giving way to the joke "We do occasionally talk about Video Games".
+The last episode of the podcast, Episode 257, aired on Genna Bain's YouTube channel in October 2019.
+The gaming Podcast was hosted every week, usually with a fourth special guest, or their friend Eric "Crendor" Hraab in a heavily recurring role.
+While the podcast's main focus was about video games, they commonly derail and discuss other topics of the day, giving way to the joke "We do occasionally talk about video games".